Roger Federer, from Mr Angry to Mr Perfect

 “For the time being, it seems like absolutely no problem, which is wonderful.”

-Berdych sees no indication that Federer is showing any sign of the advancing years.
+In his semi-final defeat, Berdych saw no indication that Federer was showing any sign of advancing years.

 “If you look at the other guys who are 35, 36, I think you can very clearly see that age and the years on tour are affecting them,” said the Czech.